gajus/slonik/README.md

 ```

-Allowing to bind values only to the scope of the SQL that is being generated reduces the amount of code that the developer needs to scan in order to be aware of the impact the generated code can have.
+Allowing to bind values only to the scope of the SQL that is being generated reduces the amount of code that the developer needs to scan in order to be aware of the impact that the generated code can have.
 Continue reading [Using `sql.raw` to generate dynamic queries](#using-sqlraw-to-generate-dynamic-queries) to learn further about `sql.raw`.

 To sum up, Slonik is designed to prevent accidental creation of queries vulnerable to SQL injections.